selfdriven-foundation/selfdriven-network/docs/pages/infra-interface-research-beyond-urls.md

 date: 2025-10-25
 image: /images/selfdriven-network-infra-research-beyond-urls.png
 ---
+## Research: Beyond URLs

-## Just one bad DNS record can have a significant impact on the ability reach internet based services.
+**Just one bad DNS record can have a significant impact on the ability reach internet based services.**

 That’s not a theory — it happens.
 The centralised structure of DNS (and the root authorities that govern it) has always been both the backbone and the bottleneck of the web.